santiagoprado12/ABIChallenge_santiagoprado/README.md

 ### ML Model Deployment Locally

-Deploy the machine learning model as an API, following these specifications:

 - **API Development**: The API was developed using the FastAPI framework.
 You can find the code [here](src/api/).
 To deploy the API, use the provided [Dockerfile](API-Dockerfile).
 The api has 2 endpoints:
   - **/v1/prediction:** For single passenger survival predictions.
   - **/v1/batch_prediction:** For batch survival predictions.